-"Your imagination, your initiative, and to your indignation will determine whether we build a society where progress is the servant of our needs, or a society where old values and new visions are buried under unbridled growth.
+"Your imagination, your initiative, and your indignation will determine whether we build a society where progress is the servant of our needs, or a society where old values and new visions are buried under unbridled growth.
 For in your time we have the opportunity to move not only toward the rich society and the powerful society, but upward to the Great Society."1

-Johnson believed that for America to develop into a "Great Society," not only must the country fight to end poverty and racial injustice, but it also needed to become a place "where every child can find knowledge to enrich his mind and to enlarge his talents."2 While today's political climate has conditioned us to view grand campaign promises with suspicion, Johnson's goal to create a "Great Society" by supporting America's most disadvantaged was different because it was personal.
-Both in his professional life as a former educator of impoverished students, and as a child who grew up in poverty often hungry and with the constant fear that the bank would take his house away he realized that education had the unique ability to drastically improve the lives of the underprivileged.3
+Johnson believed that for America to develop into a "Great Society," not only must the country fight to end poverty and ensure fair opportunities for all people, but it also needed to become a place "where every child can find knowledge to enrich his mind and to enlarge his talents."2 While today we are conditioned to view grand campaign promises with suspicion, Johnson's goal to create a "Great Society" was different because it was personal.
+Both in his professional life as a former educator of impoverished students, and as a child who grew up in poverty - often hungry and with the constant fear that the bank would take his house away - he realized that education had the unique ability to drastically improve lives.3

 Later that year, Johnson would go on to win his reelection campaign by the largest margin in American history, earning 61% of the popular vote.
-This historic victory gave him the mandate and political power to enact his sweeping domestic agenda.
-Central to these policies was the enactment of the Elementary and Secondary Education Act (ESEA) of 1965, which designated over \$1 billion to specifically help economically disadvantaged students gain access to improved educational opportunities.4 Known as Title I, these resources would forever comprise the majority of ESEA funds, and to this day aid millions of students nationwide each year.5
+This historic victory allowed him to enact his sweeping domestic agenda.
+Central to these policies was the enactment of the Elementary and Secondary Education Act (ESEA) of 1965, which designated over \$1 billion to specifically help students from lowincome families gain access to improved educational opportunities.4 Known as Title I, these resources would forever comprise the majority of ESEA funds, and to this day aid millions of students nationwide each vear.5

 On April 11, 1965, Johnson returned to the old one-room schoolhouse in Stonewall, Texas, he attended as a child to sign ESEA into law.
 Seated beside him was his first teacher, Kate Deadrich Loney, as were a group of his former students.
-As he gazed over those in attendance, he spoke of the importance of accessible, quality education, and how as president, he believed this to be his crowning achievement:
+As he gazed over those in attendance, he spoke of the importance of ensuring greater access to quality education, and how as president, he believed this to be his crowning achievement:

 "As a son of a tenant farmer, I know that education is the only valid passport from poverty.
 As a former teacher - and, I hope, a future one - I have great expectations of what this law will mean for all of our young people.
-As President of the United States, I believe deeply no law I have signed or will ever sign means more to the future of America."6 when it came to education, instead preferring to allow local school districts and states to have complete autonomy over K-12 education.7 Unfortunately, this method produced drastic levels of inequality, where on average, states at the time spent about 50% more per student in suburban districts compared to their city counterparts.8
+As President of the United States, I believe deeply no law I have signed or will ever sign means more to the future of America."6 when it came to education, instead preferring to allow local school districts and states to have complete autonomy over K-12 education.7 Unfortunately, this method produced drastic imbalances, where on average, states at the time spent about 50% more per student in suburban districts compared to their city counterparts.8